robertvazan/rvscaffold/guidelines/java/maven.md

 - `maven-compiler-plugin` (3.11.0+): To compile Java source code.
 - `maven-surefire-plugin` (3.2.2+): To run unit tests.
+- `jacoco-maven-plugin` (0.8.11+): To generate test coverage reports for opensource projects.

 ### Plugins for Publishing to Maven Central

 For libraries distributed via Maven Central, a specific set of plugins is required to meet the publication requirements.

-- `jacoco-maven-plugin` (0.8.11+): To generate test coverage reports, which are often required by quality gates and for reporting to services like Codecov.
 - `maven-javadoc-plugin` (3.6.2+): To generate Javadoc.
 Maven Central requires a `javadoc.jar` artifact.
   - To produce cleaner and more reproducible Javadoc, configure the plugin with `<notimestamp>true</notimestamp>` and add a `<bottom>` element to suppress the default copyright notice.
   - To enable cross-linking to Javadoc of dependency libraries, add a `<links>` section to the plugin configuration with URLs to the Javadoc of all dependencies.
 This is preferred over `<detectLinks>`, which can be unreliable in CI environments.